COVID-19 Testing, Reporting, and Response Steps

 PCR testing for COVID-19 is available for students, faculty and staff who have symptoms of possible COVID-19.
 By using a reference lab, CPL, to support SHC in-house testing, testing capacity can be increased up to 500 tests per day if necessary.

-The university is purchasing five rapid PCR testing machines that will allow for approximately 150 tests per day with a 15-minute turnaround time for results.
+The university has five rapid PCR testing machines with a 15-minute turnaround time for results which are used in select situations.
 This enables faster contact tracing and decreases unnecessary self-isolation.
-As new testing options become available, they will be assessed for use at Texas State.

 Testing for Exposed Individuals